sanjay-rajjan/sanjay-rajjan/README.md

-# 👋 Hi, I'm Sanjay Rajjan
+# Hello, I'm Sanjay Rajjan

-I’m a Computer Science student at **The University of Texas at Austin**, interested in **software engineering**, **cloud computing**, and **AI/ML**.
-I enjoy building reliable, well-structured applications and learning how modern systems scale in real-world environments.
+I’m a computer science student at **The University of Texas at Austin**, and I hold a strong passion for security systems and machine learning.

-I’m currently developing my skills through personal projects, university coursework, and hands-on exploration of full-stack development and cloud technologies.
+I’m currently developing my skills through personal projects and exploring full-stack development and cloud technologies.

 ---

-## 🧩 Technical Skills
+## Technical Skills

 ### **Languages**
 - Python, Java, JavaScript, TypeScript